GoodRoyal/writing/Writ/scripts/laconfidential.md

                               John East

-                     Based on the novel by James Ellroy
+                     Based on the novel by Elliot Ness